Hispanic Antiguans and Barbudans: History

 The first wave of Hispanic immigrants to Antigua and Barbuda occurred in the 1950s, with mass arrivals from the Dominican Republic.
 The second wave begun following independence, when Antigua and Barbuda began to develop closer ties with the rest of the Caribbean.
 In the 1990s, work permits were issued to hundreds of Dominicans a year, eventually exceeding the amount given to CARICOM nationals.
 It is also said that around this time, many members of an Antiguan community that immigrated to the Dominican Republic in the late nineteenth and early twentieth centuries began to return to the county in mass numbers.
 Antigua and Barbuda was the country of choice for many Dominicans and other Latin Americans due to their relaxed visa policy and easy conditions for naturalisation.
 However, members of the community are often only able to find low paying jobs, and many women are forced to work in the country's prostitution sector.

 In 1991, the country had a population of 656 Dominicans, 13 Cubans, twelve Venezuelans, three Mexicans.
 The Hispanic population was very young, aiding the rapid Hispanic population increase in the coming decade.
 While Hispanics were not recognised as an ethnic group until 2011, by 2001 there were 1,492 Dominicans, and all other Hispanic groups had at least doubled in population.
+The growth of this community was cited as a reason for adopting Spanish as an official language of the country in 2026.